Ranking Every Game In The Super Mario Series

 With a pared down list of power-ups this time around, Nintendo instead decided to focus on fine-tuning the flight mechanics by replacing the raccoon tail with the better-handling super cape.
 Super Mario World was also where we all met Yoshi, Mario’s dino friend who gave him several awesome abilities in addition to granting him the ability to absorb an extra hit, blurring the line between power-ups and support characters.
 Epic boss battles, some of the greatest music in video game history, and improved graphics made this one of the most memorable games released on any platform.
 Even in a series that is known for its longevity and consistent level of quality, it is a gem that should be played by everyone who has ever held a controller.

+If you’d like to learn more about the history of the Super Mario series, check out our Making Mario feature, where we talk to those responsible for the creation of the franchise.
 Do you agree with our rankings, or are we way off?
 Let us know your thoughts in the comments!